GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report-2023-09-22/index.md

 ## Measurement variables

-These are measurements of the uncontrolled variables that were encountered on the day the data was collected.
+These are measurements of the environmental conditions that were encountered on the day the data was collected.

 :::{csv-table}
 :class: calval-summary-table